ghiggi/gpm_api/docs/source/00_introduction.rst

 However, these estimates have lower accuracy compared to PMW measurement due to the indirect relationship between infrared cloud top temperature (sensed by the IR imagers) and surface precipitation.

-It's worth noting that the source of cloud-motion vectors has evolved across different IMERG versions:
+It's worth noting that the source of storm system motion vectors has evolved across different IMERG versions:
-V5 derived motion vectors from the sequence of GEO IR imagery, V6 transitioned to using NWP/reanalysis-based total precipitable water vapor fields, and V7 employs a combination of precipitation, total precipitable liquid water, and water vapor.
+V5 derived motion vectors from the sequence of GEO IR imagery, V6 transitioned to using NWP/reanalysis-based total precipitable water vapor (TPWWV) fields, and V7 employs a combination of NWP/reanalysis-based precipitation, total precipitable liquid water (TPLW) and TPWWV.

 For more information on IMERG, including theoretical and algorithmic details, please refer to the ATBD of `IMERG version 6 <https://gpm.nasa.gov/resources/documents/algorithm-information/IMERG-V06-ATBD>`_ and